Run1e/AceBot/README.md

 ### Tags

 The tags module makes it easy to bring up text.
-The tags system works like this:
+The tags system works as follows:

 ```py
 # this command creates a tag called 'test'